wick3dhub/zoomworkspace/README.md

 1. **Fork the Repository**:
    - Go to this repository and **fork** it to your own GitHub account.
-   - Clone it to your local machine or directly integrate it with your Netlify account.

 2. **Deploy on Netlify**:
    - After forking, go to **Netlify** and add your repository.